squillero/chromatic/README.md

 If you use it in your research, please cite:

-> Squillero G. (2015) Chromatic Selection – An Oversimplified Approach to Multi-objective Optimization.
-In: Mora A., Squillero G. (eds) Applications of Evolutionary Computation.
-EvoApplications 2015.
-Lecture Notes in Computer Science, vol 9028.
+> Squillero G. (2015) "Chromatic Selection – An Oversimplified Approach to Multi-objective Optimization".
+In: Mora A., Squillero G. (eds) *Applications of Evolutionary Computation.
+EvoApplications 2015.* Lecture Notes in Computer Science, vol 9028.
 Springer, Cham

 **Copyright © 2014 Giovanni Squillero.
 All rights reserved.**